LaunchCodeEducation/data-analysis-curriculum/content/eda-with-pandas/reading/exploring-data-with-pandas/_index.md

 ## NumPy

-The NumPy library will be used in conjuction with pandas so that we can perform mathematical operations on some of our datasets.
+The NumPy library will be used in conjunction with pandas so that we can perform mathematical operations on some of our datasets.
 As we explore our data and in later chapters, begin cleaning and manipulating data we will use the tools it provides to make our life easier.

 {{% notice blue Note "rocket" %}}
 Once NumPy is installed, it can be imported into your workspace in the following way: